History of Iran; Pre-Islam & Post-Islam

 Qaleh Bozi CultureIsfahan11,000 – 9,000 years ago

-Significant changes occurred in human civilization during the Neolithic era, around 10,000 years ago.
-Humans transition from hunting and gathering to settled life.
-Agriculture is developed, and communities cultivate crops and domesticate animals.
+Significant changes occurred in human civilization around 10,000 years ago during the Neolithic era.
+Humans transitioned from hunting and gathering to settled life.
+Agriculture was developed, and communities cultivated crops and domesticated animals.
+While early cultures were present, the civilizations of this era cannot be considered a meaningful origin of Iran history.

 Culture/Archaeological SiteLocationEstimated Time of Origin (BCE)